ledpup/ClimateExplorer/blog/_posts/2024-06-02-the-rest-of-the-world.markdown

 > a method of vector quantization, originally from signal processing, that aims to partition *n* observations into *k* clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the cluster.

+The above description seemed close to what we wanted.
+The *n* would be the number of stations in the cluster, and *k* could be how many clusters we'd end up with (wanting about 2,000) from which we could then select our best stations from within each cluster.

 ![Illustration of k-means]({{site.url}}/blog/assets/k-means-clustering-algorithm.png)

-That seemed close to what we wanted.
-The *n* would be the number of stations in the cluster, and *k* could be how many clusters we'd end up with (wanting about 2,000) from which we could then select our best stations from within each cluster.

 A question we had was: could k-means deal with [geodetic coordinates](https://en.wikipedia.org/wiki/Geodetic_coordinates) (i.e., longitude and latitude).
 A [stack-overflow question](https://stackoverflow.com/questions/24762435/clustering-geo-location-coordinates-lat-long-pairs-using-kmeans-algorithm-with) queried the issue; i.e., since k-means only uses [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), would it work for places on the Earth - where we use the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to resolve the distances between locations with coordinates in latitude and longitude?
-The answer on stack-overlow was: no, k-means will not work, use [density-based spatial clustering of applications with noise (DBSCAN)](https://en.wikipedia.org/wiki/DBSCAN) with the Haversine formula to calculate distance.
+The answer on stack-overlow was: "no, k-means will not work, use [density-based spatial clustering of applications with noise (DBSCAN)](https://en.wikipedia.org/wiki/DBSCAN) with the Haversine formula to calculate distance."

 ### DBSCAN